zachmueller/spaced-everything/README.md

 ## Advanced Usage

-For power users who want to extend and customize Spaced Everything, see the [Advanced Usage Guide](docs/Advanced-Guide.md).
+For power users who want to extend and customize Spaced Everything, see the [Dataview Queries Guide](docs/Dataview-queries.md).
 This guide covers:

 - **Visualizing Your Review Queue**: Create custom Dataview queries to see your entire review queue at once
 - **Context Filtering**: Advanced filtering techniques for organizing reviews